BretFisher/kubernetes-mastery/slides/k8s/configuration.md

   - as holding individual configuration parameters

-*Note: to hold sensitive information, we can use "Secrets", which are another type of resource behaving very much like configmaps.
+*Note: to hold sensitive information, we can use "Secrets", which are another type of resource behaving very much like ConfigMaps.
 We'll cover them just after!*

 ---

-## Configmaps storing entire files
+## ConfigMaps storing entire files

 - In this case, each key/value pair corresponds to a configuration file